 The knee is a common area that can be affected by numerous conditions.
 There are many factors that lead to knee pain, such as previous injury, obesity, and strenuous activity.
-If you have persistent pain in the knee area, it is very important to make an appointment with a New York pain management specialist a priority.
+If you have persistent pain in the knee area, it is very important to make an appointment with a Bergen County pain management specialist a priority.

 Knee pain isn't fun.
 It can really affect your life.
 You may find yourself avoiding doing things you used to love because they hurt.
 But knee pain isn't something you have to live with.
 Knee pain is rarely a sign of an emergency but can be a sign of something more serious like arthritis.

 While there are plenty of things that can cause your knees to hurt, there is also a lot of misinformation about what's causing your knee pain, and a few myths have gone on for years.